ryan-mcclue/unsw/comp3900/design-justifications.md

   - for daily consumer;
     people are unaware

-food mall purchasing food; know how long

   14days max. apple-5days

 Users:
   - food safety inspector
   - restaurant manager
-  - normal user
+  - normal user (in a food mall purchasing food; want to know how long)
 ## Problems
 **Scope Creep**
 There exists many permutations of fruit